willhackett/willhackett/src/pages/about/index.md

 I've learned during my career promote a special approach to problem solving and product design&mdash;the customer comes first, no idea is a dumb idea and just get sh\*\* done.

 In my spare time I skateboard (longboard variety) which has resulted in 2 hospital visits in the past year.
-I'm an advid gin fanatic, resulting in no hospital visits but a lot of distillary visits and a hefty increase in spending at the bottle-shop.
+I'm an avid gin fanatic, resulting in no hospital visits but a lot of distillary visits and a hefty increase in spending at the bottle-shop.

 ## A little about my style